-Today’s question to you is, have all your projects been successful or were some a bumpy and nasty ride?
+Today’s question to you is, have all your projects been successful, or were some bumpy and nasty rides?

 If you have experienced many difficulties during project implementations, the next question to you is, did the project go through a proper project management methodology?

 Every project, whether it’s a building construction project or application development project can benefit from following a standardized and proven project management method such as those from PRINCE2® and PMBOK®.